Azure/KAN/README.md

 * **Controller-API** is a Kubernetes operator that manages states of objects of a POSS object model (code named Symphony).
 Read more about POSS API [here](./docs/api/README.md).
 * **Agent** offers a number of services to edge payloads, such as retrieving new AI skill definitions and reporting object states.

+# POSS and API documentation

+To view a list of links to information about POSS and the APIs, go to [Azure Percept Open Source Project (POSS) documentation](./docs/POSS-TOC.md).

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.
+For details, visit [Contributor License Agreements](https://cla.opensource.microsoft.com).

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions